PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 17:22:54
+Last updated: 2024-04-07 17:24:02
-Random Quote: Layla: "Summon the suit!"
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+Random Quote: Heroes are not born, they're forged in darkness.
+Shaped in battle.
+Defined by sacrifice. - The Watcher